RomlinGroup/Flatpack/README.md

 > **Flatpack:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
 Our method of developing micro language models is designed to be intelligently integrated into the physical world."

+## Disclaimer

+While Flatpack empowers users to explore innovative AI integrations, it is designed specifically for educational, experimental, and low-risk applications.
+It is not intended for deployment in high-stakes or safety-critical environments without thorough compliance and risk assessments.

 ## Micro language models

 [Micro language models](http://microlanguagemodels.com) (100M to 10B parameters) provide an efficient alternative to large language models, addressing deployment, reliability, and scalability challenges.
 Their compact size enables rapid pre-training and fine-tuning, allowing organisations to adapt swiftly to market shifts and specific needs.
 These models can be readily deployed in edge-adjacent environments such as laptops, microprocessors, and smartphones, offering accessibility and versatility.